-The experience for students and instructor trainees at Miracle Swimming is like waiting for the bus and finding out that it’s coming from the other direction.
+The experience of learning to swim at Miracle Swimming for both students and instructor trainees is like watching in one direction for your bus to come and finding it coming from the other.

 Love, respect, common sense and a new understanding of learning make people feel differently in our classes.
 Learning is inevitable.
 We meet you exactly where you are.
 We know all the next steps.
 Our system defines them.
 You’ll only find them here.